koalalab-inc/bolt/README.md

 ## Why?

 Complex CI/CD environments are under increasing threat due to increase in software supply chain attacks.
-Modern CI/CDs (especiall github CI) allow 3rd party code in highly privledged CI environment.
+Modern CI/CDs (GitHub CI) allow third-party code in highly privledged CI environment.

-Github hosted runners are a great way to run your CI/CD pipelines.
+GitHub hosted runners are a great way to run your CI/CD pipelines.
 However, they are not without their limitations.
 One of the most notable limitations is the lack of egress control.
-This means that any code running on a Github hosted runner can make requests to any external service.
+This means that any code running on a GitHub hosted runner can make requests to any external service.
 This can be a security risk, especially when running untrusted code.

 ## Usage
 You can start using Bolt by adding the `koalalab-inc/bolt` action as the first step in the jobs you want to monitor.
 The action will install and start the Bolt service on the runner.
 Checkout the configuration options and defaults [here](#Configure).